 What happened?
 Why didn’t you transfer my money?

-We’ll notify you by email as soon as we get word that your photo has been published by one of our clients.
+We’ll notify you by email as soon as we get word that your photo has been published and requires payment to you.

 Licensing and Legality